ceedee666/simple-iot-stack/docs/oracle-cloud.md

 1. To enable connecting to the VM using a domain name a dynamic DNS service can be used.
 For example, [DuckDNS](https://duckdns.org) can be used to map a subdomain like `my-simple-iot` to the IP address of the VM.
-In this example the VM is would now be accessable at `http://my-simple-iot.duckdns.org`.
+In this example the VM is would now be accessible at `http://my-simple-iot.duckdns.org`.
 However, no services are running on the VM yet.
    ![Mapping a Subdomain to the VM](./imgs/60-dyndns-oracle.png)